You don’t have to look far to find a bar in NYC. With many bars to choose from in New York, it’s hard to narrow it down to the best.

 So whether you are looking for a wine bar, dive bar, cocktail bar, rooftop bar, pub, or speakeasy, we have an option for you to check out.

-These nine bars are considered New Yorkers' favorite bars and may soon be yours too.
+These nine Best Bars in New York are considered New Yorkers' favorite bars and may soon be yours too.

 Fraunces Tavern, New York's mo st historic tavern and eatery.
 Being the oldest it is a National Historic Landmark and was previously frequented by many of the country's Founding Fathers.